Sgt-Roukoz/SYSC3303-Project/README.txt

 To run this, you must run each subsystem in a specific order by pressing the green run button next to each of their main methods.
-The order is: SchedulerReciever, Elevator, Scheduler, ElevatorInspector and Floor.
+The order is: SchedulerReciever, ElevatorInspector, Elevator, Scheduler, and Floor.
 Any other order will cause errors, as SchedulerStore is set up in Receiver, and for floor requests to do anything, elevators must be accounted for

 Testing Instructions